 - 1. The operator shall ensure that where any passenger waiting area or room is provided, it is kept physically separate from any driver rest area and operations room. - 2.
 The operator shall ensure that members of his/her staff, drivers and vehicle proprietors do not congregate in any passenger waiting area or room. - 3.
-The operator shall not allow ensure that his/her staff, drivers, vehicle proprietors, passengers or prospective passengers are not allowed to congregate on a public road, footpath or any other public place adjacent to his/her premises whilst waiting for the arrival of vehicles without permission of the Council.
-Such permission would normally be granted subject to one or more of the following: - i) Provision of a suitable SIA approved marshal; - ii) Appropriate methods to reduce noise and/or disturbance from queuing; - iii) Appropriate methods to keep customer queue sizes to a minimum; - iv) Provision of radio link to Council operated CCTV suite. - 4.
-The operator, where a waiting area or room is provided for the use of passengers or prospective passengers; - i) Shall provide adequate seating for the use of those passengers or prospective passengers; and
+The operator shall ensure that his/her staff, drivers, vehicle proprietors, passengers or prospective passengers are not allowed to congregate on a public road, footpath or any other public place adjacent to his/her premises whilst waiting for the arrival of vehicles. - 4.
+The operator, where a waiting area or room is provided for the use of passengers or prospective passengers; - i) Shall provide adequate seating for the use of those passengers or prospective passengers; and - ii) Shall ensure that such room or area is kept clean, adequately heated, ventilated and lit; and - iii) Shall ensure that the interior and exterior of the premises is kept in good repair, to the satisfaction of the Council.

-- ii) Shall ensure that such room or area is kept clean, adequately heated, ventilated and lit; and - iii) Shall ensure that the interior and exterior of the premises is kept in good repair, to the satisfaction of the Council. - 5.
-In any waiting room or area provided by the operator, no amusement machines, gaming machines, television or video machines, or other similar equipment shall be installed without prior written consent of the Council; and any such equipment installed in the drivers rest areas or operations room shall not be accessible to persons other than his/her drivers, vehicle proprietors, the operator and his/her staff.
+5. In any waiting room or area provided by the operator, no amusement machines, gaming machines, television or video machines, or other similar equipment shall be installed without prior written consent of the Council; and any such equipment installed in the drivers rest areas or operations room shall not be accessible to persons other than his/her drivers, vehicle proprietors, the operator and his/her staff.